 We expect Mentors to return student work, having assessed and commented on it, within thirty days of receipt from the student.
 This is a guideline rather than an absolute requirement, and in particular circumstances a different timeline may be applicable.
 However, if the student’s progress is delayed unreasonably by the Mentor’s return of student work, the student’s period of study will be extended accordingly without requirement of additional fees, providing we have previously been informed of the issue.

 Where a student fails an assessment, they may retake or resubmit that assessment up to two further times.
 Failure in an assessment will not lead to any extension of the student’s registration beyond the initial or subsequent annual periods without further fees being liable.

-We cannot be held responsible for any delay caused by acts of God, the postal services, industrial action or civil disturbance in any country where the Mentor resides or where OXCEL, the Western Orthodox University or the Western Orthodox Academy carry out their administration.
+We cannot be held responsible for any delay caused by acts of God, the postal services, industrial action or civil disturbance in any country where the Mentor resides or where OXCEL or European-American University carry out their administration.